bjrnwnklr/AoC/synacor/synacor.md

 1. After taking tablet: oWiFbDGYUTNN
 1. In twisty passages: xSoSzxDgGMtz
 1. After using teleporter in ruins: FwGIPVHecGNX
-1. After using teleporter with energy level 6 (not sure if correct): pofGpsbyRMTy (not correct!)
+1. After using teleporter with energy level 25734: JELOdAveZwDG